microsoft/CameraTraps/README.md

 We work with ecologists all over the world to help them spend less time annotating images and more time thinking about conservation.
 You can read a little more about how this works on our [getting started with MegaDetector](collaborations.md) page.

-Here are a few of the organizations that have used MegaDetector... we're only listing organizations who (a) we know about and (b) have kindly given us permission to refer to them here (or have posted publicly about their use of MegaDetector), so if you're using MegaDetector or other tools from this repo and would like to be added to this list, <a href="mailto:cameratraps@lila.science">email us</a>!
+Here are a few of the organizations that have used MegaDetector... we're only listing organizations who (a) we know about and (b) have given us permission to refer to them here (or have posted publicly about their use of MegaDetector), so if you're using MegaDetector or other tools from this repo and would like to be added to this list, <a href="mailto:cameratraps@lila.science">email us</a>!

 * [Arizona Department of Environmental Quality](http://azdeq.gov/)
 * [Blackbird Environmental](https://blackbirdenv.com/)